mov51/JekyllJest/docs/_posts/2021/06-June/2021-06-29-introducing-the-new-same-old-me.markdown

 layout: post
 title:  "Introducing the Same Old Me"
 date:   2021-06-29 09-44 -0400
-hrt_date: -644
+hrt_date: -451
-categories: [The World Screams, With My Voice]
+categories: [TheWorldScreams, WithMyVoice]
 author: Natalie
 ---
 This is a topic that means a lot to me so I’ll be keeping it pinned to the top of my blog, and it would mean even more if you’d be willing to read what I have to say.